Your primes flow down DFARS clauses. Your supplier tracking flows down to a spreadsheet named FINAL_v7.

 Exactly what you get

 A supplier control system in your own tenancy: cleaned supplier master, clause and certification tracking with gates at PO issuance, counterfeit-prevention workflows, shipment milestones with alerting, and the audit reporting pack.
 Buyers and quality get training; suppliers get a lightweight portal with onboarding support.
-The system typically exchanges data with an ERP for POs and receipts, feeds lot data to inventory management software, and coordinates with a warehouse management system on inbound flow.
+The system typically exchanges data with an ERP for POs and receipts, feeds lot data to inventory management software, and coordinates with a warehouse management system (WMS) on inbound flow.

 How to choose a developer in Albuquerque